What is the Humanities Lab?

 How do I apply for This Option of IDS 401?

-- Students should register for a HUL 494 topic that best suits their interests and future goals.
+- Students should register for an IDS 494 or HUL 494 topic that best suits their interests and future goals.
 NOTE: This option is currently only available to campus-based students.
 There is no online option at this time.

 - After registering, complete an IDS 401 proposal.
 Your proposal will need to explain thoroughly how your chosen HUL course topic will utilize your academic concentrations.
 This section should detail how the coursework reflects academic concentration area knowledge.
 Be sure to discuss specific theories and concepts from courses completed in each academic concentration.
 Your proposal should also include what you hope to gain from this experience.
 Your proposal must be 2-3 pages in length.